jjsmu/jjsmu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi!
-My name is Joseph.
-I'm a second-generation American and Southern Californian native.
-I graduated from the University of Washington with a Bachelor of Science in computer science to pursue a career in software engineering.
-Currently, I'm a graduate student at Southern Methodist University in Dallas, Texas pursuing my passion in data science where I hope to apply my knowledge and skills to make a meaningful impact in academia and research.
+Joseph is a second-generation American and Southern Californian native.
+He graduated from the University of Washington with a Bachelor of Science in computer science to pursue a career in software engineering.
+Currently, Joseph is a graduate student attending Southern Methodist University in Dallas, Texas pursuing his passion in data science where he hopes to apply his knowledge and skills to make a meaningful impact to society.

 <a href="https://github.com/jjsmu">GitHub</a>